 \subsubsection{$g^0_2$ partial wave}

-For this wave we keep exactly the same parameterization, data sample and fit strategy for the unconstrained fit that we followed in \cite{Pelaez:2018qny}.
+For this wave, we keep the same parameterization, data sample, and fit strategy for the unconstrained fit that we followed in \cite{Pelaez:2018qny}.
 Our UFD is therefore exactly the same, but we provide it here again for completeness.
 The CFD will of course change because here we will use the dispersive constraints simultaneously on \pik and \pipikk, instead of just the latter, as we did in \cite{Pelaez:2018qny}.
 In practice, our \cite{Pelaez:2018qny} parameterization had two pieces.
-One piece, providing both the modulus and the phase for the ``physical region'' above $t_K$, where actual \pipikk data exists and another piece, just for the phase below $t_K$.
-The latter, due to Watson's Theorem, is given by the isoscalar angular momentum-2 phase shift of \pipi scattering.
-For the latter we will use as data the constrained parameterization obtained in the dispersive analysis of \cite{GarciaMartin:2011cn}.
+One piece, providing both the modulus and the phase for the ``physical region'' above $t_K$, where actual \pipikk data exist, and another piece, just for the phase below $t_K$.
+The latter, due to Watson's theorem, is given by the isoscalar angular momentum-2 phase shift of \pipi scattering, for which we take the parameterization obtained in the dispersive analysis of \cite{GarciaMartin:2011cn}.

-We start describing the physical region and recall that, as discussed in subsection \ref{subsec:Ddata}, the main resonances in this partial wave are the $f_2(1270)$ and $f'_2(1525)$, which are well established.
-Actually, there is a clear peak for the former in the Brookhaven II data we showed in Fig.~\ref{fig:g02data} and a hint of the latter which appears as a hunchback to the right of the peak.
-However, the parameters of the $f'_2(1525)$ resonance used in the Brookhaven II and III fits are at odds with the present values for the mass and width of this resonance.
-This will be amended in our fits, where we have considered an additional $f_2(1810)$, already introduced in the Brookhaven II and III analyses \cite{Longacre:1986fh,Lindenbaum:1991tq}, contrary to what the Brookhaven collaboration did in \cite{Etkin:1982se}.
-Nevertheless the reader should keep in mind that our dispersive representations do not reach such high energies.
+We start by describing the physical region and recall that, as discussed in subsection \ref{subsec:Ddata}, the main resonances in this partial wave are the $f_2(1270)$ and $f'_2(1525)$, which are well established.
+Actually, there is a clear peak for the former in the Brookhaven II data we showed in Fig.~\ref{fig:g02data} and a hint of the latter, which appears as a hunchback to the right of the main peak.
+However, the $f'_2(1525)$ mass and width used in the Brookhaven II and III fits are at odds with their present values.
+This will be amended in our fits.
+In addition, we have considered an additional $f_2(1810)$, already introduced in the Brookhaven II and III analyses \cite{Longacre:1986fh,Lindenbaum:1991tq}, contrary to what the Brookhaven collaboration did in \cite{Etkin:1982se}.
+Nevertheless, the reader should keep in mind that our dispersive representations do not reach such high energies.
 Thus, for us, this 1.8 GeV resonance is just a convenient way of parameterizing the rise in the data on $\vert g^0_2\vert $ starting around 1.8 GeV.
-However, this choice implies a particular shape for the phase at those energies, for which there is no data.
+However, this choice implies a particular shape for the phase at those energies, for which there are no data.